raspberrypilearning/coder-html-css-lessons/Lesson-4/lesson-plan-4.md

 **Most students are able to:**

 - change the fonts for all the types of text they have used on their webpage such as `<h1> <h2> <p>`
-- add a size and weight to their fonts
+- add a size and weight to fonts with CSS

 **Some students are able to:**

-- apply advanced CSS to their fonts by making them blurry
+- apply advanced CSS to make the fonts look more interesting